richardmotion/Alexa-Pi/README.md

 * source/avs-device-sdk/SampleApp/src/UIManager.cpp

 The setup script will install all the required packages and compile the code.
-Go grab a beer (or two), it will take awhile to finish.

 Once the setup finishes, you can now start the app by using the l337.sh script.
 ```bash